Mark5900/Capa.PowerShell.Module/Documentation/Working with Git when creating or updating a package.md

 All the examples in this document are based on using GitHub as the package repository.

+If you want an more advanced setup, then you can read the document [Working with Git when creating or updating a package (advanced)](./Working%20with%20Git%20when%20creating%20or%20updating%20a%20package%20(advanced).md).

 ## Creating a new package

 1. Creating a local folder structure